projekt-opal/hackathon/tasks.md

 An example to query spatial data is given in the following code.
 Note that the returned results have different types and the query has to be refined.
-For instance, you can execute the query at the [EDP SPARQL endpoint](https://www.europeandataportal.eu/sparql).
+You can execute the query a SPARQL endpoint listed at [data](data.md).

 ```SPARQL
 PREFIX dcat: <http://www.w3.org/ns/dcat#>